dtguin/RepData_PeerAssessment1/PA1_template.md

 ```
 The data frame df_days now has 61 observations, 1 for each day, and 2 variales: date and sum.

 Below is a histogram showing the sum of steps taken per day.
-I chose 30 bins for my histogram as this is the avewrage number of days per month, and shows a good ratio of noise to precision which shows the data distribution
+I chose 30 bins for my histogram as this is the average number of days per month, and shows a good ratio of noise to precision in regards to the data distribution

 ```r